Welcome to the Claims Center for Policyholders

 TWIA claims examiners review the field adjuster’s report and estimates along with weather reports and any additional documents and estimates.
 A claims examiner will contact you to discuss your claim, issue any payment due, and answer any of your questions.

 • What is the claims examiner’s role?
 A TWIA claims examiner is a trained professional licensed by the State of Texas.
-TWIA claims examiners work in our offices, resolve your claim, and are your primary TWIA contact.
+TWIA claims examiners resolve your claim and are your primary TWIA contact.
 Any questions about your claim should be directed to a TWIA claims examiner.

 • You may work with more than one claims examiner.
-This is because our staff works as a team to help your claim and everyone else’s move quickly.
-You can communicate with a claims examiner using Claims Center or the Policyholder Portal.
+Our staff works as a team to help your claim move quickly.
+You can communicate with a claims examiner using the Policyholder Portal.
 You can also call (800) 788-8247 or email claims@twia.org (include your claim number in the subject line).
-Communicating with us through Claims Center or the Policyholder Portal will allow us to respond faster than email.
+Communicating through the Policyholder Portal will allow us to respond faster than email.
 If you experience technical issues using our online systems, visit our support page or call (800) 788-8247.

 TWIA Claims Decision

-Within 60 days of receiving your claim and all information that has been requested from you, TWIA is required to make a decision on your claim and send you a letter stating the decision.
-We make decisions as quickly as possible and you can typically see a result sooner than 30 days.
+TWIA is required to make a decision on your claim within 60 days of receiving your claim and all information that has been requested from you.
+We make decisions as quickly as possible and you may see a result in less than 30 days.

 • TWIA Claims Decision Letter.
 The decision letter we send to you will be titled either: Notice of Claim Acceptance, Notice of Claim Denial, or Notice of Claim Acceptance in Part and Denial in Part.
 Read this letter in full as it explains how TWIA reached its decision.